 The Martian (2015)

-With a list of two classics, one space-nerdy, and one biopic of a woman I have a historical crush on, you might dismiss when I say that The Martian is my favorite movie on the list.
+You might dismiss when I say that The Martian is my favorite movie on the list.
 Maybe I’ve just had a subconscious love of movies filmed in Jordan.

 Rogue One: A Star Wars Story (2017)